kristopherjohnson/bitsybasic/README.md

 Start by studying the enum types in `syntax.swift`.
 These implement the [parse trees](http://en.wikipedia.org/wiki/Parse_tree) that represent the syntactic structure of each statement.

-Study the parsing methods in `Interpreter.swift` to determine where to add your new parsing code.
+Study the parsing methods in `parse.swift` to determine where to add your new parsing code.
 For example, if you are adding a new statement type, you will probably add something to `statement()`, whereas if you are adding a new kind of expression or changing the way an expression is parsed, you will probably change something in `expression()`, `term()`, or `factor()`.

 Finally, to handle the execution or evaluation of the new construct, study the `execute` methods in `Interpreter.swift` and the `evaluate` methods in `syntax.swift`.